Holly Cummins

 NRDC research concluded that the average server was running at 12-18% of maximum capacity.
 That wouldn’t be terrible, except a machine running with such low utilization still uses 30-60% of its maximum power.
 (This ratio is called “energy proportionality,” if you want to bring out the technical terms.)
 Things are even more disproportionate when we look at the hardware side.
 Building an unused server emits exactly the same amount of carbon and consumes the same amount of natural resources as building a well-utilised server.
 The cost to us and the planet is the same, but the value is far far lower.

-A 2017 survey found that, over a six month period, 29% of servers had utilisation less than 5%.
+A 2017 survey from the Anthesis Institute found that, over a six month period, 29% of servers had utilisation less than 5%.
 A quarter of the servers had no utilization at all; they were completely unused.

 That quarter figure is the average over a large sample, and included a number of different companies.
 In some unlucky organisations, the proportion of zombies can be higher.
 Like, much much higher.
 Building Green Software shares the story of a VMWare data centre in Singapore.
 The data centre was being physically moved, and so before doing the move, the team checked what was running on the machines.
 Rather incredibly, 66% of all the host machines were zombies.
 That’s a full-on Twenty Eight Days Later scenario, in which the zombies outnumber the value-creating machines.